libbyschuknight/tid_til/git_github/git.md

 `git stash clear` to remove all stashes

-Remove mutiple stashes but not all of them:
+Remove multiple stashes but not all of them:

 ```bash
 # for example - To delete all stashes older than stash@{19}: